conduktor/conduktor-docs/docs/guide/tutorials/sni-routing.md

 ### 4. Configure DNS

-Next, create DNS entries to allow clients to be properly routed to the **Gateway advertised host and Kafka brokers through the Gateway**.
+Next, create DNS entries to allow clients to be properly routed to the **Gateway advertised host and Kafka brokers through Gateway**.

 ```properties
 gateway.conduktor.sni-demo.local